 But if you only have a morning or afternoon, you might want to have sundowners at Kimpton Rowan’s rooftop bar; or drive out to the Ritz-Carlton Rancho Mirage for a meal at State Fare Bar & Kitchen, where the view is fantastic.

-DAY 7 – Last Day for Shopping!
+DAY 7 – Joshua Tree National Park and Shopping!

 Where Palm Springs and the Desert Cities shine, however, is in their thrift, consignment and resale shops.
 Estate sales of the very wealthy (including movie stars) make it more than likely you will find something valuable and unique for less than what you’d pay elsewhere.
 (Recently, Hollywood costumer designer Daniel Orlandi shopped Palm Springs to clothe Matt Damon and Christian Bale for “Ford v Ferrari”.)
 Resale shops with multiple locations include Angel, Revivals and Consign Design.
 Good hunting!

 If you have more time and want to experience the beauty of the surrounding desert see our One Week in the California Desert – Joshua Tree and Death Valley National Parks itinerary.